-4 Title: TOS Protocol and Procedure: Plant Phenology Date: 02/24/2015 NEON Doc. #: NEON.DOC.014040 Author: K. Jones Revision: F
+Title: TOS Protocol and Procedure: Plant Phenology Date: 2/09/2016 NEON Doc. #: NEON.DOC.014040 Author: K. Jones Revision: H

 Table 1.
-Rule sets for specific growth forms for phenology sampling at sites with a well-defined growing season1
+Rule sets for specific growth forms for phenology sampling at sites with a well-defined growing season

-Growth form Monitor indicator individual for: Sample 3x/week until all tagged individuals show: Sample 1x/week until all tagged individuals show: Then 2 : Then: Sample 2x/week until all individuals show: Sample 1x/week until: Then: Cactus Breaking flower buds NA End sampling season when no more fresh flowers are present NA NA NA NA NA Deciduous broadleaf Breaking leaf or flower buds >50% of canopy is full with leaves or three consecutive bouts of no change 95% or more of canopy is full with leaves Commence every-other week monitoring for open flowers Monitor indicator individuals for one or more colored leaves One or more colored leaves <5% of canopy full with green or colored leaves End sampling season Deciduous conifer Breaking needle buds >50% of canopy is full with needles or three consecutive bouts of no change 95% or more of canopy is full with needles Commence every-other week monitoring for open pollen cones Monitor indicator individuals for one or more colored needles One or more colored needles <5% of canopy full with green or colored needles End sampling season Drought deciduous broadleaf Breaking leaf buds Young leaves No more young leaves Commence every-other week monitoring for open flowers Monitor indicator individuals for one or more colored leaves 3 One or more colored leaves <5% of canopy full with green or colored leaves End sampling season Evergreen Broadleaf Breaking leaf buds Young leaves No more young leaves Commence every-other week monitoring for open flowers End sampling season when no more fresh flowers are present NA NA NA Evergreen conifer Breaking needle buds Young needles No more young needles Commence every-other week monitoring for open pollen cones End sampling season when no more fresh pollen cones are present NA NA NA Evergreen forb Breaking leaf buds Young leaves No more young leaves Commence every-other week monitoring for open flowers End sampling season when no more fresh flowers are present NA NA NA тм Title: TOS Protocol and Procedure: P Date: 02/24/2015 - NEON Doc. #: NEON.DOC.014040 Author: K. Jones Revision: F
+Growth form Monitor indicator individual for: Sample 3x/week until all tagged individuals of a given species show: Sample 1x/week until all tagged individuals of a given species show: Then : Then: Sample 2x/week until all individuals show: Sample 1x/week until: Then: Cactus Breaking flower buds NA End sampling season when no more fresh flowers are present NA NA NA NA NA Deciduous broadleaf Breaking leaf or flower buds >50% of canopy is full with leaves or three consecutive bouts of no change 95% or more of canopy is full with leaves OR three consecutive bouts with no change Commence every-other week monitoring for open flowers Monitor indicator individuals for one or more colored leaves One or more colored leaves <5% of canopy full with green or colored leaves OR three consecutive bouts with no change End sampling season Deciduous conifer Breaking needle buds >50% of canopy is full with needles or three consecutive bouts of no change 95% or more of canopy is full with needles OR three consecutive bouts with no change Commence every-other week monitoring for open pollen cones Monitor indicator individuals for one or more colored needles One or more colored needles <5% of canopy full with green or colored needles OR three consecutive bouts with no change End sampling season Drought deciduous broadleaf Breaking leaf buds Young leaves No more young leaves Commence every-other week monitoring for open flowers Monitor indicator individuals for one or more colored leaves One or more colored leaves <5% of canopy full with green or colored leaves OR three consecutive bouts with no change End sampling season

+Title: TOS Protocol and Procedure: P Plant Phenology Date: 2/09/2016 NEON Doc. #: NEON.DOC.014040 Author: K. Jones Revision: H